Study in Canada

 • Canada is a safe country for international students.

-To study in Canada, Australians need a permit if their full-time program at a recognized educational institution is longer than six months.
-Applicants have to prove they can pay for their tuition, living costs, and trip home.
-They also must meet Canada's health and personal ethics standards, potentially needing medical checks or police records.
-A study permit is not needed for programs shorter than six months, but longer programs or those including work need one.
+To study in Canada, Australian students must obtain a study permit if their full-time program at a recognized educational institution lasts longer than six months.
+Applicants are required to demonstrate that they can cover their tuition fees, living expenses, and return travel costs.
+They must also meet Canada’s health and personal ethics standards, which may include medical examinations or police clearance certificates.

 • A formal acceptance letter from a Canadian learning institution that is approved by the government.